djalbat/necessary/README.md

 - `separate()`
 - `forwardsForEach()`
 - `backwardsForEach()`

+Note that none of these methods take or pass on a `thisArg` argument when they might otherwise have done.
+Use `bind()`.

 * The methods `first()` through to `lastButOne()` return the requisite element of the first array argument, if passed an array of at least the required length.
 If the array is not long enough they return `undefined`.
 The `tail()` method returns all but the first element of the first array argument.